 Negative ion air purifiers create a static charge around airborne contaminants.
 Once these contaminants are charged with static, they stick to the nearest surface rather than float around in the air.
 While negative ion air purifiers are beneficial, they do not completely remove contaminants from your space, as you’ll have to dispose of the dust, dirt and contaminants yourself.
 Instead, consider purchasing a HEPA or carbon-activated air purifier to remove contaminants from your space with no cleanup.

-An air purifier thoroughly cleans the air in your home by collecting and isolating airborne particles inside the device, such as dust, pollen, and pet hair, and removing them from the air.
+An air purifier thoroughly cleans the air in your home living room, bedroom or office by collecting and isolating airborne particles inside the device, such as dust, pollen, and pet hair, and removing them from the air.
 This can help improve indoor air quality, which makes your home more comfortable for those with allergies or respiratory conditions.

 If your goal is to improve indoor air quality, an air purifier is worth the investment.
 Removing airborne particles from the air can help you to breathe easier and feel more comfortable in your home.